Graham-72/bulk_media_upload/README.md

 ## Configuration

-- Configuration settings are at admin/config/
+- Configuration settings are at admin/config/media/bulk_media_upload,
+  where you select
+  - Which entity type should be generated?
+  - Where to redirect after bulk media upload is finished.

+- There is a new option 'Bulk Media' at admin/content.

 ## Help & Documentation